psforever/PSF-ServerCI/README.md

 }
 ```

-This requires a relatively modern version of Node that supports async/await ES6 (tested using v12.11.1).
+This requires a relatively modern version of Node that supports async/await and ES6 (v13.x+).
+Tested using v13.3.0.
+You may still get `(node:61412) ExperimentalWarning: The ESM module loader is experimental.`.
+Ignore this as ESM is essentially stable in recent versions.

 ```
 git clone https://github.com/psforever/PSF-ServerCI